sourcegraph/sourcegraph-public-snapshot/doc/dev/local_development.md

 ## Step 2: Initialize your database
+See [Running Postgres in Docker](#Step-2-Using-Docker-to-run-Postgres) for an alternative approach

 You need a fresh Postgres database and a database user that has full ownership of that database.